Apply to have your kerb lowered

 From 1 April 2019, a new Domestic Crossover policy for the London Borough of Barnet is in place, following agreement at Environment Committee in September 2018.

 The new policy ensures that you are fully informed of the criteria for a Domestic Crossover before you submit an application.
-It also considers the importance of maintaining the character of the borough, improving air quality and water drainage by encouraging residents to include some soft landscaping within the design of their forecourts and ensures that crossovers do not increase the risk and impact of flooding from non-permeable driveways.
+It also considers the importance of maintaining the character of the borough.
+Improving air quality and water drainage.
+This is by encouraging residents to include some soft landscaping within the design of their forecourts.
+Also ensuring that crossovers do not increase the risk and impact of flooding from non-permeable driveways.

 The main changes to the policy include the following:

-- Where a crossover is proposed, it is essential that an appropriate boundary is provided to the remainder of the frontage to prevent illegal use of the pavement by vehicles and to maintain appearance of the street.
-In addition, driveways / hardstanding is required to be built using permeable material to ensure appropriate water drainage.
+- where a crossover is proposed, an appropriate boundary must be provided to the rest of the frontage.
+This is to prevent illegal use of the pavement by vehicles and to maintain appearance of the street.
+In addition, driveways or hardstanding is required to be built using permeable material to ensure appropriate water drainage.
 If the application is approved, the boundary and hardstanding will need to be in place before the construction of the vehicle crossover.

-Before you submit an application for a vehicle crossover, we would highly recommend that you read the Domestic Vehicle Crossover Policy (PDF 507 KB) and the Domestic Vehicle Crossover Guidance Notes (PDF 186 KB)
+Before you submit an application for a vehicle crossover, we recommend that you read:

 Any application that does not adhere to the policy is unlikely to be accepted and the cost of the application will not be refunded to the applicant.